-FPL has found discrepancies between the design pressure used for the Siemens Turbine Upgrade Contract and actual plant parameters, and estimates that costs to resolve this issue will reach currently, several options are being reviewed including, replacing the main steam internal valve and the main steam control valve, removal of the flow nozzle, and increasing the average coolant temperature.
-FPL is also evaluating the impacts of each option.
+FPL has found discrepancies between the design pressure used for the Siemens Turbine Upgrade Contract and actual plant parameters, and estimates that costs to resolve this issue will reach second second s

 Since March 2010, FPL states that engineering review and analysis has been completed by Shaw and FPL to resolve the discrepancies between the Main Steam Pressure design used for the Siemens Turbine.
 FPL decided to modify plant parameters, by replacing the main steam isolation and check valves with valves of lower differential pressure.
 This modification required FPL to change the contract.
 FPL states it is also removing existing main steam flow nozzles and relocating the flow measurement device for each steam generator.
 The increase in project costs to resolve these differences is estimated to be